 The Home tab contains the following controls:

 Create.
-Open the Create configuration set window.
+Opens the Create configuration set window.
 Allows you to configure multiple WEM sites (configuration sets).

 Description.
 Site (configuration set) description as it appears in the site edition window.

 Site State.
 Toggles whether the site (configuration set) is Enabled or Disabled.
 When Disabled, the WEM Agents cannot connect to the site (configuration set).